ONLINE HELP

 • the spacing between the bullet and the text (tabulation).

-• The bullet takes the characteristics applied to the current paragraph: font color, background color, font size, ...
+• Bullets use the style options applied to the current paragraph, including the font color, background color, font size, etc.

-To add a numbered list into a document:
+To insert a numbered list into a document:

-1. Position the cursor on the first line of numbered list.
+1. Position the cursor on the first line of the numbered list.

-2. On the "Home" tab, in the "Paragraph" group, click the icon for managing numbered lists (Numbered list).
-The window presenting the library of available numbering is displayed.
+2. On the "Home" tab, in the "Paragraph" group, click the numbered list icon (Numbered list).
+The window containing the numbering library opens.

 Numbering library

 3. Choose the type of numbering to use.
-The number is automatically assigned to the current line.
+The number is automatically added on the current line.

-4. To create the next element, press the Enter key at the end of line.
+4. To create the following element, press Enter at the end of the line.

-5. To change level in the numbered list, press the Tab key.
+5. To change levels in the numbered list, press Tab.

 6. To end the list:

-• Press the Backspace key to delete the last number.
+• Press Backspace to delete the last number.

 Remarks: